 In June of 2018, the federal government (Food and Drug Administration) approved the oral use of CBD as an anti-seizure drug.
 It is legal if it is produced in accordance with certain federal guidelines.
-DEA guidelines state that for CBD oil to be considered legal it must “consist solely of parts of the cannabis plant excluded from the Controlled Substance Act (CSA) definition of marijuana.”
+DEA guidelines state that for to be considered legal it must “consist solely of parts of the cannabis plant excluded from the Controlled Substance Act (CSA) definition of marijuana.”

 At the state level, the Farm Bill (2014) permits states to have some discretion in experimenting with industrial hemp without being considered a controlled substance.
 Additionally, the Industrial Hemp Farming Act amends the CSA to exclude “industrial hemp”, which is any part of the Cannabis plant with a THC concentration of less than 0.3%.

 While there have been many clinical trials involving CBD oil, it is still highly unregulated.
 This means that anyone can manufacture CBD oil and label it as they see fit.
-Additionally, due to its relative novelty there have been no long-term studies to assess the full and lasting effects of CBD oil on humans or animals.
+Additionally, due to its relative novelty, there have been no long-term studies to assess the full and lasting effects of CBD oil on humans or animals.

 CBD Oil for Pets

 Getting back to the original reason I began researching CBD oil, our dog Cosmo, I came across an article on PetMD which stated that CBD oil can be used to treat pets experiencing many of the same ailments for which humans use it.
-Specifically, for our Cosmo, these include relief from pain and inflammation caused by arthritis, hip dysplasia, and cruciate disease.
+Specifically, for our Cosmo, these included relief from pain and inflammation caused by arthritis, hip dysplasia, and cruciate disease.
 The article went on to say that the highest known risk for pets (at least at this point) is the possibility of accidental overdose, but that this is rare.

 I will note that we did ask our vet about this and he was somewhat reserved about recommending CBD oil due to the lack of regulation and long-term studies.

-Will We Be Trying CBD Oil?
+Will We Be Trying Any CBD Products?